 50 years ago, LBJ embarked on a liberal spending spree which called the “war on poverty”.
 It has failed.
 Evidence of the failed welfare state is everywhere, with the fact that almost one in six Americans is on food stamps, serving as just one proof.

 If our nation truly wanted to wage a compassionate war on poverty, it would fix the education system through vouchers, choice and charter schools.
 Reforms that have proven successful in elevating children out of the cycle of poverty and the government dependency it creates.

 The cynical truth is that the left does not want children raised out of poverty, thriving because they have the education to move beyond the crumbling walls of economic despair.

 Dependent voters are reliable voters, and self-sufficient voters are a threat.
 How else can you explain why the first black president has consistently fought against providing funds to give the rest of the kids in D.C. the same opportunity to get a quality private school education that his own two children enjoy?

 Obama has chosen to consign those at the bottom of the economic ladder to generational failure by opposing proven alternative education options.

 By opposing giving people the ability to achieve the American dream by denying them the choice to get out of a failed education system, Obama has surrendered any and all moral authority to talk about income inequality.
 After all, his presidency relies upon the government dependency that poverty creates.

-Richard Manning is the vice president of public policy and communications for Americans for Limited Government.
+Richard Manning is president of Americans for Limited Government.